magician11/wpcf7-email-verification/README.md

 == Changelog ==

+= 1.11 =

+- resurrected this plugin to work again :)

 = 0.55 =

-* fixed plugin to work with latest version of CF7
+- fixed plugin to work with latest version of CF7

 = 0.47 =

-* changed verification email from name to site title and email to admin_email
+- changed verification email from name to site title and email to admin_email

 = 0.44 =

-* Changed hook for cleaning up attachments to only check on form submissions
+- Changed hook for cleaning up attachments to only check on form submissions

 = 0.38 =

-* Added support for attachments
+- Added support for attachments

 = 0.22 =

-* Fixed bug on double calling the plugin
+- Fixed bug on double calling the plugin
-* Info message displayed now on clicking the verification link
+- Info message displayed now on clicking the verification link

 = 0.11 =

-* The first stable release.
+- The first stable release.